-Different vendors have a different schedule for patching.
-The reason for this is they follow different software release management cycle.
-Hence we can’t expect all vendors will release patches on 2nd Tuesday of every month.
+Different vendors have different schedules for patching.
+The reason for this is they follow different software release management cycles.
+Hence, we can’t expect all vendors to release patches every month on the 2nd Tuesday.

 Why is Third-Party Patching so Difficult?

-It’s true, third-party application/driver patching is challenging for most of the organizations .
+Third-party application/driver patching is indeed challenging for most organizations.
 We have a large ecosystem of third-party applications.
 We have hundreds of third-party applications used in different organizations.
-The different vendors of these applications have their software release cycle.
+The different vendors of these applications have their software release cycles.

 Another big challenge for organizations and 3rd party patch management vendors is none of the SCCM environments are equal.
 An SCCM infrastructure with

-Multiple number of DP servers may see high numbers of delivery failures due to problems with the content delivery system.
-When you have just 1% or 2% of DP servers fail then, there could be thousands of unpatched workstations in the network.
-This is the high risk situation for organizations.
+Multiple DP servers may see high numbers of delivery failures due to problems with the content delivery system.
+If you have just 1% or 2% of DP servers fail, there could be thousands of unpatched workstations in the network.
+This is a high-risk situation for organizations.

 What are the best practices for Third-party patching?

-In my 17 years of IT experience with different organizations, I have never seen global patching team who is responsible for third-party application patching.
-Most of the organizations have patching team who is responsible for Microsoft patching but not for other 3rd party applications.
+In my 17 years of IT experience with different organizations, I have never seen a global patching team that is responsible for third-party application patching.
+Most organizations have a patching team that is responsible for Microsoft patching but not for other 3rd party applications.

 The main problem here is there is no single point of contact 3rd party applications.
-Each department, each business unit has their own set of third party applications, and those apps are not centrally managed.
+Each department and each business unit has its own set of third-party applications, and those apps are not centrally managed.

 So, the best practice is to get an executive sponsor for third-party application patching.
 The initial step should be running an automatic discovery process (with the help of 3rd party patching vendors) to understand the landscape of apps in your organization.